By The Howl Street Team

 Taste summer in a glass

 The season’s garden and farm-fresh bounty translates beautifully to backyard cocktails.
 Do it yourself by muddling up a few large fresh strawberries, and adding a leaf of basil to an ounce of your favorite chilled gin, vodka or tequila, and you have the perfect farm-to-table cocktail.
-Also experiment with combing cucumber and watermelon, peaches and mint, and blueberries with lemon juice, brown sugar, ginger ale and rum.
+Also experiment with combining cucumber and watermelon, peaches and mint, and blueberries with lemon juice, brown sugar, ginger ale and rum.
 Summer never tasted so good.

 Go on a picnic